RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

    What is the numericCode for the country of Peru?

    - :(604|'604'): Is the correct answer
-     :51:Is the callingCode for Peru.
+     :51: Is the callingCode for Peru.
 Use that if you are phoning a friend.
      :x: Check your answer again.

 .. fillintheblank:: fb_api2